 The definition of an emotional support animal (ESA):

 An “emotional support animal” is defined as an animal that provides therapeutic benefits, comfort, and emotional support for an owner with a psychiatric or mental condition – such as PTSD, depression, or anxiety – and aids them to function normally by easing the conditions’ symptoms.
 They can even be recovery pets for former addicts.
-One example of a circumstance that makes an emotional support animal’s service valid is if a person diagnosed with Generalized Anxiety Disorder needs to remain calm in public areas.
-The emotional support animal can relax their owner’s nerves by their presence alone when the owner begins to feel anxious or highly-stressed, which lowers the chances of them suffering a sudden panic attack.
-Lastly, any domestic animal can become an emotional support animal, and are not limited to being only cats or dogs.
+One example of a circumstance that makes an ESA’s service valid is if a person diagnosed with Generalized Anxiety Disorder needs to remain calm in public areas.
+The ESA can relax their owner’s nerves by their presence alone when the owner begins to feel anxious or highly-stressed, which lowers the chances of them suffering a sudden panic attack.
+Lastly, you can register any domestic animal, not only cats or dogs, as an ESA.

 An emotional support animal and a service animal perform specific tasks